rodtermaat/RepData_PeerAssessment1/Assignment1.md

 NA values replaced with mean steps
 The average (mean) number of steps total per day is 1.0766 &times; 10<sup>4</sup> and the median is 1.0762 &times; 10<sup>4</sup>.

 This is as expected as the mean steps are reinforced by introducing additional mean values for previous NA values.
 The median is slightly lower as expected since the average values naturally appear in the center of the range thereby decreasing the calculated median.
+This can also be seen by comparing the 2 histograms in the assignment.

 ##Are there differences in activity patterns between weekdays and weekends?